 First, let’s talk about extracurriculars.
 If freshman year is your time to explore, sophomore year is your time to narrow things down.
 By the time you apply to colleges a senior, you’ll need to be able to demonstrate commitment to your interests through leadership positions and carefully cultivated extracurricular activities.
 This starts with narrowing down your extracurricular activities so that you can become deeply involved in just two or three areas rather than shallowly involved in half a dozen activities.

 The second big thing to consider as a sophomore is test prep.
-It may seem early to worry about SAT, ACT, or SAT Subject Test scores when applications are still two years away, but test prep is a marathon, not a sprint!
+It may seem early to worry about SAT or ACT scores when applications are still two years away, but test prep is a marathon, not a sprint!
 The most successful ACT or SAT test-takers are those who prepared slowly over a long period of time, building the fundamental skills needed to ace these tests.

 For those students hoping for top test scores, starting test prep in sophomore year has an additional benefit: students can simultaneously prep for the SAT/ACT and the PSAT in order to compete for the National Merit Scholarship as juniors.
 In 11th grade, the PSAT acts as the qualifying test for the prestigious National Merit Scholarship; students who advance in the scholarship competition have a valuable honor to add to their college applications.